Propaganda in the Soviet Union: Schools and youth organizations

 Those born after the Russian Revolution were explicitly told that they were to build a utopia of brotherhood and justice, and to not be like their parents, but completely Red.
 "Lenin's corners", "political shrines for the display of propaganda about the god-like founder of the Soviet state", were established in all schools.
 Schools conducted marches, songs, and pledges of allegiance to Soviet leadership.
 One of the purposes was to instill in children the idea that they are involved in the world revolution, which is more important than any family ties.
-Pavlik Morozov, who denounced his father to the secret police NKVD, was promoted as a great positive example.
+Pavlik Morozov, who denounced his father to the secret police NKVD, was promoted as a great positive example despite its fabrication.

 Teachers in economic and social sciences were particularly responsible for inculcating "unshakable" Marxist–Leninist views.
 All teachers were prone to strictly follow the plan for educating children approved by the top for reasons of safety, which could cause serious problems dealing with social events that, having just happened, were not included in the plan.
 Children of "socially alien" elements were often the target of abuse or expelled, in the name of class struggle.
 Early in the regime, many teachers were drawn into Soviet plans for schooling because of a passion for literacy and numeracy, which the Soviets were attempting to spread.

 The Young Pioneers were an important factor in the indoctrination of children.
 They were taught to be truthful and uncompromising and to fight the enemies of socialism.
 By the 1930s, this indoctrination completely dominated the Young Pioneers.